-The results for 2022-23 displayed in Table 8-5 show that grade 8 and high school showed a moderate level of LID.
-The DETECT indices for grade 5 indicate a moderate to strong value of LID.
+The results for 2023-24 displayed in Table 8-5 show that all three grades showed a moderate to strong level of LID.
 Next, an investigation was conducted to identify the possible source(s) of the violations of local independence that could help explain the DIMTEST and DETECT results.
-For comparison purposes, Table 8-5 also provides the DETECT indices with data that contain stringers.
-Very strong LID indices were detected in the analyses with stringers, which indicates that the presence of stringers contributes greatly to the magnitude of the LID in the dimensionality analyses.

 The removal of the R9-stringers from the data did not eliminate the key-option clustering, but it did greatly weaken its effect.
-Although efforts were made to identify stringers, there are still stringers out there that were not detected.
+Although efforts were made to identify stringers, there are still stringers that were not detected.
 For example, other stringers patterns, such as R8 or R7 stringers, exist in the student response data that were not detected by the R9-stringers identification business rule.
 These stringers may contribute to the high values in effect sizes.
 Additionally, in the test construction, additional efforts were made to carefully limit the number of items in a row having the same key.